wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 ```

 Our string length is copied from `ebx` into the `edx` register so that the `int 0x80` call to write to stdout can then be performed to print the correct number of characters to the screen.
 There is also a `push` and `pop` instruction in `fib4.s` that firstly stores a copy of the address of our argument in `edi` then restores it into `ecx`.
-This is done as `ecx` is used for the address of the string to write to stdout, and the `repne scasb` instructions destroys this value in the `edi` register.
+This is done as `ecx` is used for the address of the string to write to stdout, and the `repne scasb` instruction loop destroys this value in the `edi` register.
 Using `push` and `pop`, we can preserve the address of the string on the stack from `edi` and restore it into `ecx` when we need to use it later on._

 ## Making things easier to understand using function calls

 Assembly language has the concept of functions that allow for reuse of code.
 The two instructions invloved with this are `call` and `ret`.
 What these do is allow jumping to a label in your code with a `call` and then return to the position in the calling code using a `ret`.
 Each time a `call` is encountered, the current address of the instruction, pointed to by the register `eip` is pushed onto the stack, the stack counter is decremented accordingly and the `eip` register is set to the memory address pointed to by the  new instruction of the label specified by the call instruction.

 For example, if we had a label somewhere in our code called `print_value:` and somewhere else in the code an instruction such as `call print_value`, this would move execution control of our application to the label specified.
-We can then do some processing as part of a subroutine and then when we are finished printing a value, for example, we can return control back to the calling code and at the instruction just after the `call print_value` instruction.
+We can then do some processing as part of a subroutine and when we are finished printing a value, for example, we can return control back to the calling code and at the instruction just after the `call print_value` instruction.

 The instruction `ret` doesn't take a label as an operand as it just uses the last address on the stack.
 It is for this reason that it is important to make sure the stack always keeps the return address as the last value placed on the stack when using `call` and `ret`.